Churning away time, walking through dusk

 burrowing deep into my chest and nestling there

-my mouth was thick with my fondness for you
+my mouth numb with fondness for you

 everyone could see it when they peered into my face

 and commented on the warm glow of my skin, the deep

 now i turn if i catch my reflection in the mirror, for